Just imagine, income flowing in 24 hours a day.

 - I define naivety as the ignorance of negative data, underlying a positive judgment.

-- I define scepticism as the ignorance of positive data, underlying a negative judgment.
+- For me scepticism is the ignorance of positive data, underlying a negative judgment.

 - I define objectivity as a full awareness of positive and negative data, underlying a neutral judgment.